 RSPA Thursday practices are every Thursday night (weather permitting) at 6:30 pm to about 8:00/8:30 pm

-Thursday practices will be Thursday, April 13, April 20 & Thursday, April 27 at Fleetwood Park.
+Thursday practices will be only Thursday, April 19 and Thursday, April 26, 2018.

 Do not call to see if practice is on; check the web site for cancellation info before you leave.

 If you do not go out to an open practice, you will not be placed on a team.

 Why do I need to go to the RSPA open practices?

 - First off, it's nice to go out and get into some sort of shape before the season starts.

 Too many new players underestimate the physical requirements of playing softball.